michalshy/chip8_emulator/README.md

-## Semi functional CHIP-8 Interpreter
+## Functional CHIP-8 Interpreter

+I had lot of fun with developing this interpreter.
+Although I did not implement everything I wanted,
+I can say this project is functional and closed.
+Should be easy to build with provided CMake.
+Enjoy!

 working towards functional application, currently:
  - opcodes mostly provided                      ✔️
  - input provided                               ✔️
  - graphic interface provided by raylib (❤️)    ✔️

-todo:
+todo in the future maybe:
  - fix opcodes :/                               ✔️
  - better interface                             ❌
- - better code structure                        ❌
+ - better code structure                        ✔️
  - exe release                                  ❌
  - configurable application                     ❌
  - super opcodes (?)                            ❌